 Rotich Clocks in Fastest Time in the Nation

-Sophomore Anthony Rotich claimed his first title of the indoor season in the men’s 3,000m.
-The All-American registered a venue record clocking in a time of 8:11.51.
-Rotich not only took first in the event but also is ranked No. 1 in the nation after altitude conversions with a mark of 7:59.40.
+Junior Anthony Rotich claimed his third collegiate crown of the indoor season in the mile run.
+The All-American registered a personal best time of 4:01.11 ranking him No.1 in the nation after altitude conversions with a mark of 3:55.86.

-On the women’s side, Janice Jackson dominated the 60m hurdles posting the fastest-time in the prelims with a mark of 8.41.
-The junior never looked back in the 60m hurdles finals and took gold with a time of 8.33.
-The time also earned the sprinter the No. 13 spot in the national rankings in the event.
+Garnering national recognition for the women was Janice Jackson as she dominated the 60m hurdles posting the fastest time in the prelims with a mark of 8:22.
+The senior never looked back in the 60m hurdles finals and took gold with a personal best time of 8.09.
+The time not only earned the sprinter the No. 4 spot in the nation but also No. 1 spot in program history.

-The track and field will have two week to prepare for the New Mexico Classic in Albuquerque, N.M. on February 1-2.
+The track and field will have two weeks to prepare for the Texas A&M Invitational in College Station, Texas on February 8th.